serifpersia/fast-midi-jam/README.md

 ./build/MidiJamClient
 ```

-*Linux users need to install libasound2-dev libjack-dev packages to be able to run the release binaries!
+*Linux users need to install libasound2-dev or libjack-dev packages to be able to run the client
 Debug Mode: Add the ```-debug``` flag for verbose logging:

 ## License